halperta/halperta.github.io/docs/categories/mentorship.md

 permalink: /categories/mentorship/
 ---

-# Grantmaking in arts and culture
+# Grantmaking in Arts and Culture
 I am a co-founder of [Sidra Collaborative](https://sidracollaborative.com/), which partners with funding organizations and communities in the arts, culture, and humanities.
 We offer assessment and capacity-building services to grantmakers as well as professional development for those seeking funding.
 Visit our [website](https://sidracollaborative.com/) to learn more about our work, or email hello@sidracollaborative.com.

 # Developmental Editing and Writing